kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-1.md

 Try changing the return value in `main.rs` to a string other than `Hello, World`.
 Then run `cargo run`, and you should see it compile.
 Check the result to see if you get the string you changed it to.
 Then change it back to `Hello, World`, recompile,and make sure it's back to returning `Hello, World`.

-After most steps in this tutorial, you will want to recompile `main.rs`, see if it finds any errors in your code, and then run `hecto` by calling `cargo run`.
+After most steps in this tutorial, you will want to recompile the code, see if it finds any errors in your code, and then run `hecto` by calling `cargo run`.

 In the next chapter, we'll work on reading individual keypresses from the user.